President Marylou Yam is a visionary leader with a commitment to innovation and service.

 Dr. Yam was appointed the 14th president of Notre Dame of Maryland University on July 1, 2014.
 Throughout her career, she has been an advocate for the essential role of a liberal arts foundation in professional education.
 At Notre Dame, she has led the effort to develop two five-year strategic plans, including the current Go Beyond: Vision 2025 plan; raised historic fundraising dollars; strengthened fiscal resources; significantly expanded academic programs and launched NDMU online; expanded the campus land envelope; completed three capital facility projects on campus; and attained United Nations Non-Government Organization status.

-Under her leadership, NDMU launched the cutting-edge IMPRINT leadership development program for Women's College students, Maryland’s first bachelor’s and master’s degree programs in art therapy, and the state’s first doctorate in occupational therapy program at a private university.
+Under her leadership, NDMU launched the cutting-edge IMPRINT leadership development program for undergraduate students, Maryland’s first bachelor’s and master’s degree programs in art therapy, and the state’s first doctorate in occupational therapy program at a private university.
 The state also approved Notre Dame's physician assistant program — the first such program at a private university — and the University's master's degree in family and adult nurse practitioner programs.